Ilia/reel/README.md

 3. "is in ROLLBACK_COMPLETE state and can not be updated." - need to manual remove the stack, seems the stack is empty, but its in a state, that cannot be deployeed, there is a way to use create-stack --on-failure, but that doesn't work with deploy.
 4. You can view all logs related to Lambda via lambda/home -> Monitoring
 5. To check your items in Dynomodb in the aws console UI ensure to refresh the page :)
+6. Always check what Policies is required for the functions